-- 2 - 16 oz. packages refrigerated biscuits, 16 total biscuits (I used Pillsbury Grands Flaky Layers Butter)
+- 2 - 16 oz. cans refrigerated biscuits 16 total biscuits (I used Pillsbury Grands Flaky Layers Butter)

-- Bake at 325 degrees for 40-50 minutes, or until the edges are golden brown, and when you press toward the center, it should feel 'set' and should not really depress.
+Bake at 325 degrees for about 40 minutes, or until the edges are golden brown, and when you press toward the center, it should feel 'set' and should not really depress.
 I use the end of a wooden spoon to press lightly toward the center of the bundt to check for doneness.
 You don't want it to feel doughy.

 Remove from heat, and cool in pan for 10 minutes.
 Run a knife or small rubber spatula along the edges to loosen the bread.

 Invert onto a serving platter.
 Do not wait longer than 10 minutes to invert, or the bread will stick to the pan.